pwaring/notes/databases/mysql-performance.md

 `SHOW PROFILE FOR QUERY 1`

+To clear out the query cache:

+`RESET QUERY CACHE`

 ## Locking

 Locking has a trade-off effect on performance.
 On the one hand, a high-level